 Japan: New Screen Theme Hit Album (double, 1964)

 This is a various artists album featuring one track by Elvis, Kissin’ Cousins.
 Of course what is most interesting is that Elvis and Sean Connery are pictured together on the same cover.

 Uruguay: Viva Las Vegas (1964)

-Same photo (the bland Elvis of the mid ’60s) and layout as the US release, but the color selection complete alters the effect!
+Same photo (the bland Elvis of the mid-’60s) and layout as the US release, but the color selection completely alters the effect!
 Compare this bold contrast of red and white with the orange and blue of most versions.

 This is a stand-out Elvis jacket for the time and it’s a shame it wasn’t used here in the States.
 And “Amor en Las Vegas” translates as “Love in Las Vegas,” the title that the movie was known by in much of the world in 1964.

 This is a reissue of the American EP album STRICTLY ELVIS(EPA-994) from 1956.
 Same photo (the bland Elvis of the mid-’60s, except he looks pretty damn good here) and layout as the US Gold Standard 45 release of Hound Dog / Don’t Be Cruel of 1964.